wp-plugins/instant-feedback/readme.txt

 *	What article leads to a referral of what post

 *	Number of time each recommended post is visited

-9.	**Can I export the reports from the MyEffecto Engagement Analytics Dashboard?**
-No. You can't export the reports in excel and pdf format at the moment.

-10.	**I have added the MyEffecto Feeback Plugin.
-But I can't see the Configuration option in 'Add New Post tab'.**
-Nothing to worry about.
-Simply refresh the page.
-If the problem persists, please write to us at support@myeffecto.com

-11.	**How does MyEffecto recommend articles to my reader?**
-While at the moment, MyEffecto uses only simple 'most rated' mechanisms to push content recommendation; it will use a far sophisticated approach to drive recommendation once the data available with us crosses a certain threshold.
-The recommendation will be based on a proprietary algorithm involving the user feedback, category of the articles, the users behavior, general audience behavior and many other such factors.

 For any unanswered questions, please write to us at support@myeffecto.com